-Proliferation Security Initiative (PSI).
+Proliferation Security Initiative (PSI)

 President Bush announced the Proliferation Security Initiative (PSI) on May 31, 2003.
 This Initiative is primarily a diplomatic tool developed by the United States to gain support for interdicting shipments of weapons of mass destruction-related (WMD) equipment and materials.
-Through the PSI, the Bush Administration seeks to "create a web of counterproliferation partnerships through which proliferators will have difficulty carrying out their trade in WMD and missile-related technology."
+Through the PSI, the Bush Administration sought to "create a web of counterproliferation partnerships through which proliferators will have difficulty carrying out their trade in WMD and missile-related technology."
 The states involved in PSI have agreed to review their national legal authorities for interdiction, provide consent for other states to board and search their own flag vessels, and conclude ship-boarding agreements.
 The Proliferation Security Initiative has no budget, no formal offices supporting it, no international secretariat, and no formal mechanism for measuring its effectiveness (like a database of cases).
 To many, these attributes are positive, allowing the United States to respond swiftly to changing developments.
 Others question whether the international community can sustain this effort over the longer term.
+The Obama Administration officials have pledged to "institutionalize" PSI, although how they will carry this out is not yet clear.